hieeeuvn/Apotris-GBA-Girl-soundtrack/README.md

 # License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 # Credits:
-@hieeeuvn - own this repo
+@hieeeuvn - own this repo.

-@akouzoukos - author of the game
+@akouzoukos - author of the game.